jakeorr/oktabletop/README.md

 To install bower and then install dependencies for this project.

-You can then run `gulp nodemon` to start a monitored local server.
+You can then run `gulp` to start a monitored local server.

 ## Deploy

-Deploy hasn't been automated yet.
-Update this repo and then talk to Chad about doing a deploy.
+Pushing to `master` will trigger an automatic deploy to heroku, served at [oktabletop.com](oktabletop.com).